The Principles of Diffusion Models: General Flow Map: Mean Flow General Flow Map: Mean Flow

-This perspective suggests that CTM and MF are not the only possibility: other parametrizations of the flow map may also enable efficient and stable training, opening the door to new standalone generative models.
-Exploring these alternatives could further enrich the landscape of diffusion models and their flow map extensions, ultimately pushing the boundaries of what few-step generation can achieve.
+This perspective suggests that CTM and MF are not the only viable formulations.
+Other parameterizations of the flow map could also enable efficient and stable training, potentially leading to new standalone generative models.
+Exploring these alternatives may further enrich the landscape of diffusion models and their flow map extensions, pushing the boundaries of few-step generation.